Taylor Mountain Regional Park and Open Space Preserve

 Red Tail Play Area

-Accessible parking, picnic site and portable restroom.
+Accessible parking, picnic site, and a portable restroom.

 Taylor Mountain Regional Park & Open Space Preserve is a prominent Santa Rosa landmark offering panoramic views of the city and beyond.
 The park's 1,100 acres include sweeping grasslands, oak woodlands, and several creeks, and provide habitat for a variety of wildlife.

 Recreational features include approximately 7 miles of unpaved trails for hiking, biking and horseback riding, a children's play area, and an 18-hole disc golf course.
 From the park's 1380-foot summit, visitors can see central Sonoma County, the Laguna de Santa Rosa, the Coast Range, the Mayacamas Range and other North Bay landmarks.